-Experienced Family Law Attorney Dedicated to Meeting Your Needs
+Experienced Family Law Attorney Dedicated To Meeting Your Needs

 Divorce and other domestic disputes are difficult no matter what’s involved, but an experienced family law attorney offers the best chance for a positive resolution.
 At Candace M. Williams, P.C., in Gainesville, I have represented clients throughout Georgia in divorce, custody, paternity, adoption and other family law matters since 2003.
 I am committed to advocating for your rights and protecting your children in the legal process so that you and your loved ones can transition with ease to your new circumstances.

-- Property division — Georgia is an equitable distribution state, meaning all property acquired during the marriage will be divided in a manner considered fair, though not necessarily equal.
+- Property division: Georgia is an equitable distribution state, meaning all property acquired during the marriage will be divided in a manner considered fair, though not necessarily equal.
 If you and your spouse cannot reach an agreement on distributing your assets, I will make sure the court has a proper accounting and valuation of all marital property.

-- Alimony — In limited circumstances, the court may order one divorcing spouse to provide the other with alimony, also known as maintenance, on a short-term or ongoing basis.
+- Alimony: In limited circumstances, the court may order one divorcing spouse to provide the other with alimony, also known as maintenance, on a short-term or ongoing basis.
 For example, a spouse who has not been working outside the home may be awarded alimony for the period of time it will take to acquire employment skills.
-If you are seeking maintenance or being asked to provide it, I ensure all relevant factors are presented to the court.
+If you are seeking maintenance or being asked to provide it, I ensure that all relevant factors are presented to the court.

-- Name changes — If you would like to change your name following a divorce, I can assist with a name change either through the divorce action or as a separate proceeding.
+- Name changes: If you would like to change your name following a divorce, I can assist with a name change either through the divorce action or as a separate proceeding.

 I am focused on protecting the best interests of your children in any domestic dispute.
-I have found that when parents agree to put their children’s needs first in a divorce or child custody matter, everyone succeeds, especially the child.
+I have found that when parents agree to put their children’s needs first in a divorce or child custody matter, everyone succeeds, especially the children.
 To help facilitate your family’s success, I provide support with:

-- Paternity and legitimation — If your child was born outside of marriage in Georgia, a paternity or legitimation proceeding is necessary to recognize the father-child relationship.
+- Paternity and legitimation: If your child was born outside of marriage in Georgia, a paternity or legitimation proceeding is necessary to recognize the father-child relationship.
 Paternity establishes the identity of the father and obligates the payment of child support, while legitimation establishes parental rights and gives the father standing to request custody or visitation.
 I can assist with either process.

-- Modification and enforcement — As your family’s circumstances evolve over time due to changes in employment, income, residence or other factors, you may need to modify a child custody, visitation or support order.
+- Modification and enforcement: As your family’s circumstances evolve over time due to changes in employment, income, residence or other factors, you may need to modify a child custody, visitation or support order.
 I provide sound advice on how to pursue needed changes in a cost-effective manner.
-I also can help you seek enforcement of an existing order or a contempt of court action if the other parent is not in compliance.
+I also can help you seek enforcement of an existing order or a contempt-of-court action if the other parent is not in compliance.